ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 #### **[R14]**

-A Transaction Originator, a Transaction Sender and a Developer MUST be able to view a Transaction Fee and its components after a L2 Direct Transaction has been processed on the L2.
+A Transaction Originator, a Transaction Sender and a Developer MUST be able to view a Transaction Fee and its components after an L2 Direct Transaction has been processed on the L2.

 [[R14]](#r14) Testability: